pip-services/pip-services-docs/content/en/net/components/auth/credential_params.md

 > `public` string StoreKey { get; set; }

 #### Username
-Gets and sets the user name.
-The value can be stored in parameters "username" or "user".
+Gets and sets the username.
+The value can be stored in the parameters "username" or "user".

 > `public` string Username { get; set; }

 #### Password
-Gets and sets the user password.
+Gets and sets the user's password.
 The value can be stored in parameters "password" or "pass".

 > `public` string Password { get; set; }